 - The benefits can include things like various subsidies that the government provides to individuals which include subsidies like the subsidy on gas, subsidy for agricultural, etc.

-- For example, Indonesia has eKTP national identification system, under which an electronic card which contains fingerprints of citizens is issued to every citizen.
+- For example, Indonesia has kept a national identification system, under which an electronic card that contains fingerprints of citizens is issued to every citizen.
 In America, there is a similar system referred to as the Social Security Number.

 - The nine-digit number is provided to the permanent citizens as well as to the temporary citizens living in the United States.